RokayaOthman/compilers-design-projects/scanner/README.md

 ## ⚙️ How It Works

 1. **`Token` class**
-   Represents a token with two attributes:
+   Represents a token with 2 attributes:

    * `lexeme`: the actual string from the source code
    * `token_type`: the category (keyword, operator, identifier, etc.)